eduP2P/common/test_suite/README.md

     Port-Dependent Mapping behaviour, packets that do *not* come from the original session’s endpoint should be dropped, so the process is unnecessary.
-3. The delay of the filtering script is only an issue for Restricted Cone NATs.
-With Full Cone NAT, the source of packets from Peer 1 is always translated in the same way, e.g. to `X':x1'`, regardless of their destination.
+3. The delay of the filtering script is only an issue for if Peer 1 is behind a non-EIM NAT.
+With an EIM NAT, the source of packets from Peer 1 is always translated in the same way, e.g. to `X':x1'`, regardless of their destination.
 In the test suite, the first connection initiated by Peer 1 is to the eduP2P control server.
 When this happens, the filtering script adds a rule to translate the destination of all packets destined to `X':x1'` back to `X:x`, regardless of the packets’ source.
 Because the connection with the control server is initiated quite some time before the peers start the UDP hole punching process, the delay in adding the nftables rule does not pose a problem.

 #### Solution